Coral Disease and Health Consortium (CDHC) – Solutions Today for Reefs Tomorrow

 Why We Care

-Coral reef ecosystems are valued not only for their diversity (about 25% of all marine species are found on reefs) but for their revenue associated with tourism-, fishing-, and shoreline-protection, totaling $375 billion per year across the globe.
+Coral reef ecosystems are valued not only for their diversity (about 25 percent of all marine species are found on reefs) but for their revenue associated with tourism-, fishing-, and shoreline-protection, totaling $375 billion per year across the globe.
 In recent years, diseases have increased and coral health has declined.
-We have witnessed an unprecedented loss of live coral, with approximately 20% destroyed globally and another 20% degraded.
+We have witnessed an unprecedented loss of live coral, with approximately 20 percent destroyed globally and another 20 percent degraded.
 These forces are changing the function and productivity of coral reef ecosystems.

 Before the CDHC was established, the understanding of coral disease—its causes and its impacts—was based primarily on field observations, which lagged far behind what was known about terrestrial diseases.
 The consortium changed that by inviting scientists from 11 disciplines to join forces.
 Today, over 150 national and international partners work with us in the highly collaborative and completely voluntary consortium.